Please select the country or location you would like to see content from.

 How is hematospermia managed?

 Any treatment depends on the cause.
-Generally, most things will improve by themselves without any intervention, some may require antibiotics or anti-inflammatory medication.
+Generally, most cases of hematospermia improve by themselves without any need for treatment, but some may require antibiotics or anti-inflammatory medication.
 If the underlying cause is concerning, your doctor will refer you to a specialist for appropriate treatment.

 If the underlying cause is due to an STI, then it is likely to be infectious and can pass onto a sexual partner through sexual intercourse until you have both been fully treated.